Madison, Wisconsin: Music

 Madison's music scene covers a spectrum of musical culture.
 Several venues offer live music nightly, ranging from Barrymore Theatre and High Noon Saloon on the east side to small coffee houses and wine bars.
-The biggest headliners sometimes perform at the Orpheum Theatre, the Overture Center, Breese Stevens Field, the Alliant Energy Center, or the UW Theatre on campus.
-Other major rock and pop venues include the Majestic Theatre, the Sylvee, and The Bartell.
+The biggest headliners sometimes perform at the Orpheum Theater, the Overture Center, Breese Stevens Field, the Alliant Energy Center, or the UW Theatre on campus.
+Other major rock and pop venues include the Majestic Theatre, the Sylvee, and the Bartell.
 During the summer, the Memorial Union Terrace on the University of Wisconsin campus, offers live music five nights a week.
 The Union is located on the shores of Lake Mendota.

 In the summer, Madison hosts many music festivals.
 Concerts on the Square is a weekly Madison tradition during the summer.
 On Wednesday evenings, the Wisconsin Chamber Orchestra performs free concerts on the capitol's lawn, and spectators can listen to the music while picnicking on the grass.
 Other annual music events include the Waterfront Festival, the Willy Street Fair, Atwood Summerfest, the Isthmus Jazz Festival, the Orton Park Festival, 94.1 WJJO's Band Camp, Greekfest, the WORT Block Party and the Sugar Maple Traditional Music Festival, and the Madison World Music Festival.
 One of the latest additions is the La Fete de Marquette, taking place around Bastille Day at various east side locations and celebrating French music with Cajun influences.
 Madison also hosts an annual electronic music festival, Reverence, and the Folk Ball, a world music and Folk dance festival held annually in January.
 Madison also plays host to the National Women's Music Festival.
 UW-Madison also hosts the annual music and arts festival, Revelry, on campus at the Memorial Union each spring.
 The festival is put on by students for students as an end of the year celebration on campus.

 The Madison Scouts Drum and Bugle Corps is a competitive drum corps group based in Madison that competes and tours across North America as part of Drum Corps International.
 The University of Wisconsin Marching Band performs at various local concerts and parades.

 Madison has an independent rock scene, with local independent record labels including Crustacean Records, Science of Sound, Kind Turkey Records, and Art Paul Schlosser Inc. Madison was home to Smart Studios, Butch Vig and Steve Marker's longtime studio where many alternative rock records of the 1990s and 2000s were recorded and/or produced.
 A Dr. Demento and weekly live karaoke favorite is The Gomers.
 They have performed with fellow Wisconsin residents Les Paul and Steve Miller.

 Madison is also home to notable artists such as Paul Kowert of Punch Brothers, Mama Digdown's Brass Band, Clyde Stubblefield of Funky Drummer and James Brown fame, and musicians Roscoe Mitchell, Richard Davis, Ben Sidran, Sexy Ester and the Pretty Mama Sisters, Reptile Palace Orchestra, Ted Park, DJ Pain 1, Killdozer, Zola Jesus, VO5, Caustic, Phox, Masked Intruder, and Lou & Peter Berryman, among others.
 The band Garbage formed in Madison in 1994, and has sold 17 million albums.